OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 <iframe src="https://ontheline.github.io/otl-redlining/" width="100%" height="600px">
 </iframe>
 <p class="caption">
-Image 10: Click on color-coded areas in the [full-screen interactive map](https://ontheline.github.io/otl-redlining/index-caption.html) to view one-page HOLC appraisals for each neighborhood in 1937, and the factors that field agents and local banks and lenders considered.
+Figure 10: Click on color-coded areas in the [full-screen interactive map](https://ontheline.github.io/otl-redlining/index-caption.html) to view one-page HOLC appraisals for each neighborhood in 1937, and the factors that field agents and local banks and lenders considered.
 They